 Think of it as being on an airplane.
 If you were to look out the window while the plane was still at a high elevation, everything below looks small.
 It may be hard to determine the landscape and the structures.
-As the plane begins it’s decent you begin to see more clearly.
+As the plane begins its descent you begin to see more clearly.
 Then, as it descends even further and you are able to see even more details.

-We must know how to accurately interpret the Bible so we can apply it appropriately.
+We must know how to accurately interpret and understand the Bible so we can apply it appropriately.
 If we do not have a right understanding of God’s truth we cannot correctly order our lives according to it.

 “Teach me Your way, O Lord; I will walk in Your truth; Unite my heart to fear Your name.”
 Psalm 86:11

-Look for the Original Meaning
+1. Look for the Original Meaning

 There is one original meaning that the author had in mind as they were writing the book.
 This is the interpretation we are looking for.
 Sometimes, the meaning is clear.
 Other times it is not.
 When it’s not, don’t try to force an interpretation just for the sake of understanding.

 I have found that God’s revelation of His word is sometimes progressive.
-What doesn’t seem clear now may become more clear in the future days, weeks, and even years of faithful study.
+What doesn’t seem clear now may become clear in the future days, weeks, and even years of faithful study.
 If you don’t understand a concept it’s ok to say, “I don’t know”.

-Determine the Type of Literature
+2. Determine the Type of Literature

 It’s important to determine the type of literature you are studying.
-Different books of the Bible are written in different styles which determines how it should be studied.
+Different books of the Bible are written in different styles which determines how they should be studied.
 For example, you will find more metaphors in poetical and prophetic literature than in Historical literature.
 So make sure you interpret passages of scripture according to its type of literature.

-Historical – ex: Genesis, Exodus, Leviticus, 1 and 2 Kings, 1 and 2 Chronicles
+- Historical – ex: Genesis, Exodus, Leviticus, 1 and 2 Kings, 1 and 2 Chronicles

-Poetic – ex: Psalms, Proverbs, Ecclesiastes
+- Poetic – ex: Psalms, Proverbs, Ecclesiastes

-Prophetic – ex: Isaiah, Jeremiah, Ezekiel, Joel, Amos, Obadiah, Revelation
+- Prophetic – ex: Isaiah, Jeremiah, Ezekiel, Joel, Amos, Obadiah, Revelation

-Gospel – Matthew, Mark, Luke, John
+- Gospel – Matthew, Mark, Luke, John

-Epistle: – ex: Galatians, Ephesians, Philippians, 1 and 2 Timothy
+- Epistle: – ex: Galatians, Ephesians, Philippians, 1 and 2 Timothy

-Understand the Context
+3. Understand the Context of the Bible Passage

-Which brings us to the next point…
+This brings us to the next point…

-Bible Contradictions Do Not Exist
+4. Bible Contradictions Do Not Exist

 2 Timothy 3:16 says that all Scripture is God-breathed.
 Therefore, there cannot be contradictions in the Bible because God does not contradict Himself.
 Keep studying and asking the Lord for clarity.

-Tools to Help You Interpret the Bible
+Tools to Help You Understand the Bible

 Do Word Studies

-A biblical word study is simply taking the keywords that you marked in the observation step, and looking at their definition in the original language.
+A biblical word study is simply taking the keywords that you identified in the observation step, and looking at their definition in the original language.
 You can also look at other passages where the specific word was used.